manacake/docs.greycat.co/docs/trackpad.md

 :::

 ::: danger !
-The RFM95 radio, screen, and microSD card slot are also connected to the level shifter SPI lines, so remember to set this device select pins accordingly to ensure they do not interfere with your screen communication.
+The RFM95 radio, screen, and microSD card slot are also connected to the level shifter SPI lines, so remember to set these devices' chip select pins accordingly to ensure they do not interfere with your screen communication.
 :::

-After you've verified the notes above, you can get started handing data from the trackpad.
+After you've verified the notes above, you can get started handling data from the trackpad.
 We suggest starting with the basic code snippets that we have included below.
 How far you want to take it is up to you as this is by the far the most complicated and least documented device in the design.

 ## Trackpad library
-There's currently no library written for the trackpad we use (but let us know if you come across one).
+Currently there is no library written for the trackpad we use (but let us know if you come across one).
 As of now, we can access the registers of the trackpad chip using the Arduino SPI library.
-This library allows you to communicate with SPI devices on our board, with the board itself as the master device.

 We can define two basic functions to read from and write to the trackpad CPU register.
 See code snippet below.